Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Transaction API.md

 ### SeriesConstructor

-An instance of this class represents a Series Constructor Token.
+An instance of this class represents a mintable Series Constructor Token.

 #### Constructor